Television and Film, Bachelor of Science

 Global Approach to Education

 Television and Film majors also benefit from St. John's focus on an international academic experience.
 The University offers extensive study abroad courses during the academic year as well as the winter and summer semesters.
 Students can live and learn at St. John's Rome or Paris campuses, or participate in a global choice of exchange programs at universities around the world, including the West Indies, England, Sweden, Japan, Australia, and Chile.

 The following short-term courses are designed and have been offered for students with majors within the Division of Mass Communications, including Television and Film:

 - COM 8000 - Communications in India

 - COM 8001 - Mass Media in Russia

 - COM 8003 - Mass Media in Italy

-Television and Film students at St. John's gain direct experience at the state-of-the-art broadcast studio and post production labs on our Queens campus, which include computer animation, motion graphics, special effects, green screen and other cutting-edge technologies needed for success in the broadcast industries.
+The state-of-the-art broadcast studio and post production facilities on our Queens campus allow our Television and Film students to obtain direct, hands-on, cutting-edge, professionally-oriented training, including computer animation, motion graphics, special effects, green screen and other technologies needed for success in the film and video industries.

-Students also enjoy outstanding internship opportunities thanks to our faculty's extensive professional connections in the New York area's world-class television, radio and film industries.
-Our students have interned at CNN, NBC, MTV, HBO, A&E, Daily Show, Colbert Report, David Letterman’s Show, Steiner Studios, Miramax and other leading media organizations throughout the New York City metropolitan area.
+Students also enjoy outstanding internship opportunities, thanks to our program's extensive professional connections in the New York area's world-class television, internet, and film industries.
+Our students have interned at CNN, NBC, MTV, HBO, A&E, The Daily Show, Steiner Studios, Miramax, and many other leading media organizations throughout the New York City metropolitan area.

 Students gain an academic and professional edge by joining any of St. John's more than 180 student clubs and organizations.
 The College of Professional Studies offers membership in clubs and societies of special interest to Television and Film majors: